Neurotech-HQ/pypesa/README.md

 ## Features to implemeted

-The following are the features that are supported by the **Mpesa** public
+The following are the features that are supported by the **Mpesa** public API

 and require the **python** implementation.